cszach/linux-cli-guide/README.md

 - **Understanding of basic computer concepts** (e.g. file, folder, program, mouse pointer, keyboard): These won't be explained.
-- **Moderate experience in using a graphical (GNU/)Linux system** (e.g. Ubuntu, Linux Mint, Fedora): This includes capability of searching for applications, downloading software, and navigating around using a graphical interface.
+- **Moderate experience in using a graphical operating system** (e.g. Ubuntu, Linux Mint, Fedora, macOS): This includes capability of searching for applications, downloading software, and navigating around using a graphical interface.
 - **Access to a command line environment running Bash** (e.g. terminal emulator in a GNU/Linux distribution or macOS, online terminal emulator): So that you can learn by doing.
 If you only read the text, you will forget quickly.
 The best